pyca/cryptography/docs/hazmat/backends/openssl.rst

         .. versionadded:: 1.8

-        :return int: The integer version of the OpenSSL library.
+        :return int: The integer version of the loaded OpenSSL library.
 This is defined in ``opensslv.h`` as ``OPENSSL_VERSION_NUMBER`` and is typically shown in hexadecimal (e.g. ``0x1010003f``).
+This is not necessarily the same version as it was compiled against.

     .. method:: activate_osrandom_engine()